Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Bridging the Gap: A Survey on Integrating (Human) Feedback for Natural Language Generation;** Patrick Fernandes et al
 - **Reasoning with Language Model Prompting: A Survey;** Shuofei Qiao et al
 - **Towards Reasoning in Large Language Models: A Survey;** Jie Huang et al
-- **A PhD Student’s Perspective on Research in NLP in the Era of Very Large Language Models;** Oana Ignat et al
 - **Beyond One-Model-Fits-All: A Survey of Domain Specialization for Large Language Models;** Chen Ling et al
 - **Unifying Large Language Models and Knowledge Graphs: A Roadmap;** Shirui Pan et al

+## Position Paper
+- **Eight Things to Know about Large Language Models;** Samuel R. Bowman et al
+- **A PhD Student’s Perspective on Research in NLP in the Era of Very Large Language Models;** Oana Ignat et al
+- **Brain in a Vat: On Missing Pieces Towards Artificial General Intelligence in Large Language Models;** Yuxi Ma et al

 ## Structure